siavava/portfolio/content/projects/web/posts-platform.md

   - "JavaScript"
   - "Sass"
   - "MongoDB"
+summary: |-
-summary: "A small blog-style posts front-end: React and Redux over the Posts Platform API, with routed pages for reading, writing, and editing Markdown posts."
+  A small blog-style posts front-end: React and Redux over the Posts Platform API, with routed pages for reading, writing, and editing Markdown posts.
 ---

 A small blog-style front-end for writing and reading posts: a list of